-National Laboratories

-Quantum Information National Laboratory (QNL)

-The aim of the Quantum Information National Laboratory is to maximize our country's role and significance in the now unfolding broad horizon of quantum informatics through thoughtful and coordinated developments.
+National Laboratories Quantum Information National Laboratory (QNL) The aim of the Quantum Information National Laboratory is to maximize our country's role and significance in the now unfolding broad horizon of quantum informatics through thoughtful and coordinated development.
 The collaboration, coordinated by the HUN-REN Wigner RCP, brings together groups from the Budapest University of Technology and Economics (BME), Eötvös Loránd University (ELTE), and the HUN-REN Wigner RCP specializing in quantum physics and quantum informatics.
-In these institutions, a significant number of (15-20) internationally highly rated research groups work on quantum informatics topics.
-The effective coordination of these groups, focusing on physics, computer science, engineering, and mathematics, enhances our country's competitiveness in the international competition of the second quantum revolution.
+In these institutions, a significant number of (15-20) internationally highly-rated research groups work on quantum informatics topics.
+The effective coordination of these groups, focusing on physics, computer science, engineering, and mathematics, enhances our country's competitiveness on the international playground of the second quantum revolution.
 Successful participation in European priority projects is backed by substantial professional and infrastructure support.

-The Quantum Information National Laboratory key research areas include the study of the elementary building blocks of quantum informatics, the simulation of quantum computing and quantum systems, and the implementation of quantum communication networks.
+Key research fields in the Quantum Information National Laboratory include the study of the elementary building blocks of quantum informatics, the simulation of quantum computing and quantum systems, and the implementation of quantum communication networks.

-For more information: https://qi.nemzetilabor.hu/
+For more information: https://qi.nemzetilabor.hu/ National Laboratories